 Newer researchers building their reputations through promising study topics could benefit from “seed” grants available from the ZOLL Foundation.
 Our focus is on working with budding investigators conducting research in the fields of resuscitation or acute critical care.
 We hope to provide those starting out a platform upon which to build their success.
 Whether a study aims to improve practices, prevent patient deterioration, reduce mortality and morbidity, or addresses some other aspect of enhancing care, we invite you to apply.

-As a nonprofit organization, the Foundation can also accept tax-deductable contributions from individuals.
+As a nonprofit organization, the Foundation can accept tax-deductible contributions from organizations and individuals.

 Prevention of cardiac arrest and patient deterioration in both hospital and out-of-hospital settings has also been demonstrated with reductions in numbers of unexpected cardiac arrests or deterioration of patient conditions due to acute life-threating syndromes.
 In patients in whom the risk of sudden death has been identified, immediate survival rates as high as 92% have been reported when patients were outfitted with a wearable defibrillator.
 The gap between survival today—estimated at about 5% in the United States—and the 92% survival in at least one population provides a vision of potential survival.
 Further research can help identify ways to close the gap between where we are today and where we could be in the future.

-While large scale studies and trials are the gold standard for changes in resuscitation and acute critical care, "seed money" for new investment, or to look at the effects of new technologies or training practices, is often the nascent stimulus of later changes in practices and the development of improved technologies.
-The ZOLL Foundation will focus in these areas rather than on larger scale studies.
+While large scale studies and trials are the gold standard for changes in resuscitation and acute critical care, "seed money" as an initial investment, or to look at the effects of new technologies or training practices, is often the nascent stimulus of later changes in practices and the development of improved technologies.
+The ZOLL Foundation will support these areas by awarding grants typically in the $10 - $50,000 range, rather than consider larger scale studies.